jhonnymichel/xexeuCarousel/README.md

 ###Style arrows

-  Exist two methods to styleze your arrow button:
+Exist two methods to stylize your arrow button:

 ####First

-    Just add a class or id in the xexeu-carousel-btn container and stylezer as you want.
+Just add a class or id in the xexeu-carousel-btn container and stylize as you want.

 ####Second

 You can pass a parameter in the xexeuCarousel function that is a object with the ``styleButton`` property which receive two properties _active_ and _styleze_.

 ``active`` property is to indicate the status from arrow's style.
 ``styleze`` property is to input the css in the buttons.

   ```javascript
   $('#xexeuContainer').xexeuCarousel({